NOT reinvesting dividends

 If it might help to encourage your dividend reinvestment, think of it as dollar cost averaging, which it is, and is a good plan.
 But it also retains your investment value, and is additional Free Shares

-My own term: "Free" reinvested shares from dividends.
+My own term rationalized: "Free" reinvested shares from dividends.
 You do spend your withdrawn dividend money buying the reinvested shares, but it is Not new money.
-It is money just withdrawn from your previous investment that you had already had.
-The share price was reduced an equal amount of the dividend, dollars per share.
-Reinvesting the dividend simply puts back the same withdrawal.
+It was money just withdrawn from your previous investment that you had already had.
+The share price was reduced an equal dollars per share amount of the dividend.
+It pays for itself with increased future earning gains.
+There was no cost, reinvesting the dividend simply puts back the same withdrawal.
 The price is a bit lower then, but it buys a few more shares than you had before, so that on that day, you still have exactly the same previous investment in dollars (slightly lower price but a few more shares to be exactly the same prior value).
 Due to the price drop, the dividend bought more new shares at the lower price, so it's more shares than you had before, additional shares without any new monetary investment.
-That creates some new Free shares.
-Specifically, if the quarterly dividend is 1% of price, then you get 1% new free shares that quarter.
+That creates some new Free shares which earn future income.
+If the quarterly dividend is 1% of price, then you get 1% new free shares that quarter.
 There are 120 quarters in 30 years, making the long term compounding be dramatically impressive.
 But withdrawing the dividends is oppositely dramatic in it's own way.

 Yes, the new shares are a bit lower price that day (reduced by the same dividend dollars per share that were withdrawn).
 Due to returning the dividend, you might debate how free, but on that reinvestment first day, you do still have the same stock dollar value as before, with the same investment total dollar cost, but also a few more shares that are cost free.
 They should gain back the price difference soon, but you will have the extra shares as long as you hold the stock.
 That's more shares to grow in the future, which will soon be a big plus.
 It may sound small and minor, but look at the withdrawal cost table at this page top.
 You may not like the price being lowered, but that is just today, and if reinvested, you do still have the same dollar value (and a few free shares).
 So just wait a week or so, and you'll likely be happier.

+Dividend ReInvestmet Plans may be called DRIP.
 The way to reinvest regular stock dividends may not be obvious at some brokers, but it often can be done.
+However ETF (which trade in whole shares) may not be eligible at all brokers.

 If the dividend was $1.60 per share, and you had 100 shares, then that dividend is $160.
 If the (then reduced) stock price is $60 per share, $160 reinvested would buy 2.6667 more shares.
 Mutual funds easily handle reinvestment of such fractional shares, but individual stocks do not.
 Stock exchanges work with whole shares, and strongly prefer lots in multiples of 100 shares.
 They have no option to trade fractional shares.